 Although positive changes come with a lot of responsibility, maintaining, and repairing your home may be expensive.
 Before signing a contract for your new home, it’s important to consider the fees and costs that come with it.

 Homeownership comes with more costs than the mortgage, utilities, and taxes.
 Unfortunately, many parts of your house have a limited lifespan.
-You need to prepare for breaks and replacements because, unlike a renter, you cannot call the property owner to manage repairs.
+You need to prepare for breaks and replacements by yourself or you can call a home maintenance service for those repairs.

 However, how do you decide how much money to spend on home repairs?
 An excellent place to start is with the 1% rule of thumb.
 To do this, 1% of the home’s purchase price must be set aside for maintenance and replacement costs.